-Input Output Short Numeric Segment Handling

-AB1234 DL9148 Either

-AB12 AB12 Report nonconforming data (reported)

-AB0012 DL3619 Report nonconforming data (not reported)

-AB12 DL3619 Mask partial segments
+Input Output Short Numeric Segment Handling AB12 AB12 Report nonconforming data (reported) AB0012 DL3619 Report nonconforming data (not reported) AB12 DL3619 Mask partial segments

 8. Select the appropriate Ignore Characters handling.
 Ignored characters are removed from the input value before masking and restored to their original positions after masking.
 When Automatically ignore special characters is selected, all non-maskable characters are ignored.
-When Ignore specific characters is selected, only specified characters are ignored.
+When Ignore specific characters option is selected, only specified characters are ignored.

 Enter the characters you wish to ignore in the Specific Characters box, separated by a comma.
 To ignore the comma character (,), check the Ignore Commas checkbox.

-To ignore control characters, check the Add Control Characters checkbox and select the desired characters to ignore.
+To ignore control characters, Add Control Characters by clicking on the 'CTRL' button and add the desired characters to ignore.